zfarrand/phylo-class-social/best-books.md

 - Claudia Solis-Lemus: The 7.5 deaths of Evelyn Hardcastle by Stuart Turton (mystery)
 <<<<<<< HEAD
-- Killers of the Flower Moon by Brian Grann (true crime)
+- Kelsey Huisman: Killers of the Flower Moon by Brian Grann (true crime)

 =======
 - Grant Nickles: The Scythe Trilogy by Neal Shusterman